-This section describes the use of flow diagrams in writing user microprograms and the interface with the 620 emulation microprogram.
+This section describes the use of flow diagrams in writing update microprograms and the interface of microprogramming hardware and software.
 Several detailed examples of flow diagrams for sample microprograms are included here.
 These examples will be continued in later sections, where the flow diagrams will be translated into assembly language.